-Bishop’s Move’s lends a 'helping hand' to local charities and benefiting local communities
+Bishop’s Move helps local charities and communities

 02 February 2017